cobailey8/cbsi-front-facing-website/README.md

 ## Dev Info

+Still under developement.

 This project is currently optimized for mobile and will have releases for desktop as soon as I get around to the styling portion.

 ### Deployment Parts